Pay Less for Education: How to Take Charge of Your Financial Aid

 Federal loans are disbursed by the U.S. Department of Education and help learners of all educational levels cover any educational costs that they cannot pay out-of-pocket or with other sources of funding.
 Because these loans are secured by the federal government, they offer fixed interest rates and favorable repayment plans that aren’t a given with non-governmental lending options.
 Because several different types of federal student loans exist – for both dependent and independent learners – individuals considering this option should review each to learn about eligibility, interest rates, repayment plans, and award amounts.

-Stafford loans exist for undergraduate learners and range from a maximum of $3,500 to $5,500 each year, based on how long they have been in school and their dependency status.
+Stafford loans exist for undergraduate learners and provide aid up to $20,500 annually, based on how long they have been in school and their dependency status.
 Because they are subsidized, these loans do not accrue interest while the student is enrolled on at least a part-time basis.

 Unsubsidized Stafford loans can be used by undergraduate, graduate, and professional learners and amounts range significantly based on whether the student identifies as a dependent or independent.
 Because they are unsubsidized, interest accrues the entire time the student is enrolled.

 These loans exist for parents of dependent undergraduate students.
 Loan amounts are determined based on cost of attendance after subtracting any other financial assistance.
 Interest accrues on these loans while students are in school.
-As of 2020, the rate is 7.08%.
+For loans administered between July 1 2023 and 2024, the rate is 8.05%.

 Rather than making multiple federal student loan payments each month, this type of loan consolidates all of them into a single monthly payment.
 The government charges no fee to consolidate loans.
 The new interest rate is based on the average of all the consolidated loans and rounds up to the nearest one-eighth percentage point.